 The Company's long-lived assets include transmission and distribution plant, equipment, land, buildings, and intangible assets.
 Long-lived assets, other than land, are depreciated or amortized over their estimated useful lives, and are reviewed for impairment whenever changes in circumstances indicate the carrying value of the assets may not be recoverable.
 Such circumstances would include items such as a significant decrease in the market value of a long-lived asset, a significant adverse change in the manner in which the asset is being used or is planned to be used or in its physical condition, or a history of operating or cash flow losses associated with the uses of the asset.
 In addition, changes in the expected useful life of these long-lived assets may also be an impairment indicator.
-When such events or changes occur, the Company estimates the fair value of the asset.
+When such events or changes occur, the Company estimates the fair value of the asset from future cash flows expected to result from the use and, if applicable, the eventual disposition of the assets, and compares that to the carrying value of the asset.
 If the carrying value is greater than the fair value, then an impairment loss is recognized equal to the amount by which the asset's carrying value exceeds its fair value.
 The key variables that must be estimated include assumptions regarding sales volume, rates, operating costs, labor and other benefit costs, capital additions, assumed discount rates and other economic factors.
 These variables require significant management judgment and include inherent uncertainties since they are forecasting future events.
 A variation in the assumptions used could lead to a different conclusion regarding the realizability of an asset and, thus could have a significant effect on the consolidated financial statements.